When in Doubt, Roast a Chicken.

 Seriously, who doesn’t like really good roast chicken?
 I’m talking brown crispy skin over the most succulent juicy meat.
 Makes your mouth happy just thinking about it, doesn’t it?

-The secret to no-fail, beautiful every time, perfect chicken is high temperature roasting I like to call “blasted chicken”.
+The secret to no-fail, beautiful every time, perfect chicken is high temperature roasting called “blasted chicken”.

 Everyone has their version of this technique and here’s mine.
 I’ve been using this technique for more than a dozen years as my go-to method of preparing a whole chicken.